Opinion | Top-10 “DIY Hearing Aids” and PSAPs

 Price: $349 for unit (binaural headset).

 Classification: PSAP rechargeable headset with Bluetooth streaming/control collar and telecoil.

 Best feature: Great customized sound amplification and easy to use (both with or without the app) as a situational amplifier.

 Description: The Alango BeHear ACCESS is a Bluetooth stereo headset with customizable assistive listening capabilities.
 The device consists of a “collar” that rests comfortably behind your neck and features two comfortable earpieces.
 ACCESS includes 6 preset listening programs for your needs (indoor, outdoor, crowd, live music, telecoil only, and telecoil transparent) and comes with a recharging cradle.
 The BeHear app is very good, and guides you through a hearing customization program, and then adjusts the sound for your own unique hearing needs in a dedicated program.
-Any number of people (eg, your spouse) can take this “hearing test” and subsequently use the device tuned for their own hearing profile, too.
+Any number of people (eg, your spouse) can take this “hearing test” and subsequently use the device tuned for their own unique hearing profile, too.
 The BeHear features exceptional sound quality, Bluetooth streaming of phone calls and music (including a setting for hearing surrounding speech/noise while using streaming), a noise reduction program, echo cancellation, and more.
 Most of the features can be used without the app if you wish, but the app is what allows you to customize the sound and fine-tune the device for your unique hearing needs.

 Price: $424 each

 Classification: Mini behind-the-ear (BTE) hearing aid that is battery powered with no Bluetooth streaming.

 Best feature: It employs some of the most important features of a modern hearing aid and offers three ways to program and customize the aid for your own unique hearing loss/situation.